patilsubramanya/JAVA-PROJECT/README.md

 # JAVA-PROJECT
 ## ABOUT
 * PROJECT TITLE:- EXPENSE TRACKER.
-This project is developed by [Subramanya Patil](https://github.com/patilsubramanya) and [Hritesh Sinha](https://github.com/Hritsinha8) as a part of our academics, MSc DATA SCIENCE.
+This project is developed by [Subramanya Patil](https://github.com/patilsubramanya) as a part of our academics, MSc DATA SCIENCE.
 This project was started in the month of April 2023 and finished in first week of May 2023 under the guidance of Assistant Professor ALWYN JOSEPH.
 * BRIEF DESCRIPTION:-
-As we all spend money, sometimes without realising we just run out of the budget which we generally have for a month or for a period of time.
+As we all spend money, sometimes without even realising we just run out of the budget which we generally have for a month or for a period of time.
 That's why application is built to help its users keep a track on how much they are spending and on which category they are spending more.
 With the help of this application user can create his own account, where the user's data will be hidden from other users wherer only he can add/delete/view an expense.
 ## DATABASE INFORMATION:
 * The database "expensetracker" mainly have three tables naming:
 * USERS: which stores the user's information such as name, username, password and phone number.